Stenberg v. Carhart

 Stenberg v.
-Carhart, 530 U.S. 914 (2000), was a landmark decision of the US Supreme Court dealing with a Nebraska law which made performing "partial-birth abortion" illegal, without regard for the health of the mother.
+Carhart, 530 U.S. 914 (2000), was a landmark decision of the United States Supreme Court dealing with a Nebraska law which made performing "partial-birth abortion" illegal, without regard for the health of the mother.
 Nebraska physicians who performed the procedure contrary to the law were subject to having their medical licenses revoked.
 The Court struck down the law, finding the Nebraska statute criminalizing "partial birth abortion[s]" violated the Due Process Clause of the United States Constitution, as interpreted in Planned Parenthood v.
 Casey and Roe v.
 Wade.

 The Court would later uphold a similar, albeit federal statute, in Gonzales v.
 Carhart (2007).